-Christine Collier took a passion for wine and her entrepreneurial ambition and turned it into a career working in wineries and vineyards
+Christine Collier took a passion for wine, paired it with her entrepreneurial ambition, and turned it into a stellar career in wineries and vineyards.

 Education: Oregon State University

 Christine was a freshman in college studying business when she was introduced to College Pro.
 “The idea of entrepreneurship and opportunity at such a young age was very intriguing, and the way that you could make it on your own but still have a parent company looking out for you and guiding you into a successful operation was a great tool”.

 College Pro As a “Crash Course” For Success

 Christine never shied away from hard work, and she fostered strong relationships with other franchisees who supported her along the way.
 Christine remains friends today with her fellow franchisees from her time at CP, and she looks back at her time with CP fondly.
 “I look back at it as a great experience.
 Honestly, having that much responsibility at such a young age, I mean I was so young, meant that the day-to-day stress was significant.
 Now that I’m running a much larger organization I realize it was a good crash course, but it has to be for the right person.
 You need mental toughness, maturity and problem solving skills as you’re working and interacting with customers and their biggest assets.”

 Through her experience at College Pro, Christine fine tuned many skills.
 Among those, she highlights her skills in sales and the confidence she developed to be able to ask for a job.
 It wasn’t easy and didn't come quickly, as first year franchisees rarely have experience in the home painting industry - but with time, she developed the ability to create an estimate, present it, make the sale, and complete the follow up.

 Leadership: The most important skill Christine took from her time at College Pro was leadership.
 She was responsible for three crews, who she had to learn how to motivate and support.